Last updated: February 13, 2023

 First, does the company have news, or is it industry-related?
 Things like FDA approval or a new joint venture might mean the market is bullish because of a true corporate event.
 On the other hand, if penny stocks are moving without any direct catalyst, it could be speculative.
 Most of the time, stocks that don’t usually trade but receive a sympathy trade on speculation won’t have a lasting bullish trend.
 Remember, you want to find stocks with a strong backbone when it comes to trends.
 When it comes to penny stock news, you’ll want to take these different things into account.

 Volume is the lifeblood for those trading penny stocks.
 The whole reason you want volume is to enter and exit trades easily and at optimal prices.
 If penny stocks don’t usually trade, it can be hard to buy at the price you want or, worse, sell at the price you want.
 Higher than average volume is also good to look for.
 It could mean there’s growing interest in the penny stock and likely something that could compound over a certain timeframe.

 The curse and blessing of penny stock floats.
-The higher the float, usually, the longer it takes for a stock to move (in either direction).
-Float refers to the amount of shares available to trade in the retail market.
+The higher the float, the longer it usually takes for a stock to move (in either direction).
+Float refers to the number of shares available to trade in the retail market.
 When it comes to low float penny stocks, this is where you see the multi-hundred and thousand percent moves.
-But it’s also higher risk.
-So if you’re looking for low float penny stocks to trade (float of less than 12 million shares), you may be better suited as a “trader” than investor.
+But it’s also a higher risk.
+So if you’re looking for low float penny stocks to trade (float of fewer than 12 million shares), you may be better suited as a “trader” than an investor.
 Most of these types of stocks will rally big and then come back just as quickly.

 Identifying Penny Stock Chart Patterns